pranscript/git_cheatsheet/README.md

  ```
 rm filename.ext                             // to remove untracked files.
 Done at o.s level
-git rm filename.ext                         // file removed through git, so it is tracked by git and will enter in staged area
+git rm filename.ext                         /* file removed through git, so it is tracked by git and
+                                            */will enter in staged area
-git reset HEAD filename.ext                 // will be unstaged for deletion but still not in working directory
+git reset HEAD filename.ext                 /* will be unstaged for deletion but still not in
+                                            */working directory
-git checkout                                // filename.ext --- now it will be back to working directory from staging area
+git checkout                                /* filename.ext --- now it will be back to working
+                                            */directory from staging area
 git log                                     // shows commit history.
 First one is the last commit done
-git log	--oneline --graph --decorate --all  // oneline will compress it in one line, graph will show the branches
+git log	--oneline --graph --decorate --all  /* oneline will compress it in one line, graph will
+                                            */show the branches
-git config --global alias.hist "log --all--graph --decorate"    // will create the alias so no need to write the whole thing
+git config --global alias.hist "log --all--graph --decorate"    /* will create the alias so no need
+                                            */to write the whole thing
 .gitconfig                                  // file name where all the configs are stored
 ```

 ### Diff Tool

 ```
-git diff                        // diff tells whats modified.
+git diff                        /* diff tells whats modified.
 Shows the content.
+The differences
-The differences between two areas
+                                */between two areas
-git difftool                    // this will visually tell what changes has been made between working directory and staging area
+git difftool                    /* this will visually tell what changes has been made between
+                                */working directory and staging area
-git diff HEAD                   // this will compare the working directory(all tracked files) and the last commit done in local repository
+git diff HEAD                   /* this will compare the working directory(all tracked files)
+                                */and the last commit done in local repository
 git difftool HEAD               // visual representation os the differences
 git diff --staged HEAD          // comparing only files in staging area and last commit(local repository).
 git diff -- README.md           // changes done only to readme